ivanfitenko/oom_ext/README.md

 When loaded, oom_ext reserves a portion of non-swappable memory as emergency buffer.
 Once OOM state is detected, the buffer is freed, effectively bringing the system out of OOM state an thus unlocking all the processes.
-The buffer can doesn't need to any huge, it just have to be large enough to win a few seconds of 'unlocked' operation for OOM-killer target processes to actually shut down.
+The buffer doesn't need to be any huge, it just has to be large enough to win a few seconds of 'unlocked' operation for OOM-killer target processes to actually shut down.

 ## Installation